 We’ll explore these a little further in a blog post.
 However, the concept is easy to understand.
 Tell your readers who you are.
 Explain to them what your product is, where you’re launching it, and why it will help them.
 No one wants to have to dig through a press release to get to the juicy parts.

 Answer questions early, then focus on fleshing out the story.
 Readers will be intrigued by your answers and will want to know more about how the situation came about.
-That is, of course, providing you use the correct writing techniques.
+That is, of course, provided you use the correct writing techniques.
 Experienced press release writers will be able to help turn this around for you with every announcement.

 Leave No Stone Unturned